Running Gwen in Docker

 Run Gwen in docker

-Start your docker desktop engine (see getting started with Docker for more info).
+Start your docker desktop engine app if not already done so (see getting started with Docker for more info).

 Create the Gwen output directory if it does not already exist.